FORMENTERA - SANT FERRAN DE SES ROQUES - CAN FORN

 Rostit (roast pork with liver, eggs, and apples)

-On all of the islands, you will encounter coques, small tartlets of meat, fish, or vegetables.
+On all the islands, you will encounter coques, small tartlets of meat, fish, or vegetables.

-I made the mistake of asking about the Sobrassada sausage and she launched into a gory tale of when she was invited many, many years ago to a farmer lady's finca to take part in the killing of the pig and the making of the sausages.
+I made the mistake of asking about the Sobrassada sausage, and she launched into a gory tale about being invited many, many years ago to a farmer lady's house to participate in the killing of the pig and the making of the sausages.
 She told the story sombrely, as befitting a vegan.
-I literally blanched at the details and changed the subject quickly.
+I blanched at the details and changed the subject quickly.

 I perused the menu and made the choices.
-Bernadette is a vegan so it can get difficult.
-I chose a plate of grilled vegetables and aioli, first questioning the ingredients, and a mixed salad and calamares en su tinta (squid cooked in its own ink) with potatoes and Sobrassada, the local sausage prepared on this island and a wine of rio tinto
+Bernadette is a vegan, so that it can get difficult.
+I chose a plate of grilled vegetables and aioli, first questioning the ingredients, and a mixed salad and calamares en su tinta (squid cooked in its own ink) with potatoes and Sobrassada, the local sausage prepared on this Island and a wine of rio tinto

-This was one of the best meals I have enjoyed on the island.
-Everything was cooked with love and you cannot get better than that.
-There was an attention to detail and the food was fresh as fresh can be.
+This was one of the best meals I have enjoyed on the Island.
+Everything was cooked with love, and you cannot get better than that.
+There was attention to detail, and the food was as fresh as can be.

-The mixed salad, which in most places is an ordinary affair shone forth with its immediacy.
-The aioli was properly made with the right hint of garlic and served with brown bread which won points from the particular Bernadette.
+The mixed salad, which is an ordinary affair in most places, shone forth with its immediacy.
+The aioli was made correctly with the right hint of garlic and served with brown bread, winning points from Bernadette.

-The calamari was a dish of an ethereal quality and the potatoes and Sobrassada proved a delight as it melded into the dish.
-My only regret was there was not more because I wouldn't have minded eating on and on.
+The calamari was an ethereal dish, and the potatoes and Sobrassada melded into it, delighting the palate.
+My only regret was that there was not more, as I wouldn't have minded eating on and on.

-The grilled vegetables were executed perfectly with a char and laid out in a pleasing fashion.
-Details were paid attention to and this is a moderately priced restaurant.
+The grilled vegetables were executed perfectly with a char and laid out pleasingly.
+Details were paid attention to, and this is a moderately priced restaurant.

-Then came time for dessert which I hardly eat but one thing peered out at me and beckoned.
-A homemade ice cream made of cheese with local rich honey and walnuts and figs.
+Then came time for dessert, which I hardly eat, but one thing peered out at me and beckoned.
+A homemade ice cream made of cheese with local rich honey walnuts and figs.

-This was a standout as I sat in the open-air courtyard people watching and listening to a woman singing opera over by the plaza at the church next to Fonda Pepe.
-The night took on a suffusing glow with each drop.
+This was a standout as I sat in the open-air courtyard, people-watching and listening to a woman singing opera by the plaza at the church next to Fonda Pepe.
+With each drop, the night took on a suffusing glow.

-After we ambled down the street saying hello to friends we meet on the way like Paco the flamenco guitarist who gets a quick hug and Eric the longhaired Dutch musician who used to hold court in La Mola Market for years and Brenda an old friend of Bernadette's for many years who sells in the market her jewelry.
+After we ambled down the street saying hello to friends, we met on the way like Paco, the flamenco guitarist who gets a quick hug and Eric, the longhaired Dutch musician who used to hold court in La Mola Market for years and Brenda, an old friend of Bernadette's for many years who sells in the market her jewellery.

-We watch a trio of young women who are the best act on the island and perform songs from Catalan and jazzy French numbers.
-By the end of the night as we drove home we were full and content.
+We watched a trio of young women who are the best act on the Island perform songs from Catalan and jazzy French numbers.
+By the night's end, we were full and content as we drove home.

 Words © Jonathon Lipsin.